Higher Ed Redesign

 - improve the overall quality of learning.

-The results of the design process, including prototypes for new or revised products, services, or delivery processes, will be presented to an audience of policymakers, higher education officials, and other key influences at the MHEC Executive Committee meeting in June 2014.
+The results of the design process, including prototypes for new or revised products, services, or delivery processes, was presented to an audience of policymakers, higher education officials, and other key influences at the MHEC Executive Committee meeting in June of 2014.
 Ideally, one or more of the prototypes will be adopted and implemented by an institution, system, or policymaking body, with Design Associates assisting as project consultants.

 The initiative partners are seeking external funding in hopes of continuing the initiative beyond the pilot year.
 Design Associates for the pilot year are emerging-to-established professionals from higher education, the creative industries, and the non-profit sector in the Twin Cities area: